 Really now, how difficult could this sport possibly be???

-So, on a Saturday, we went out to our local municipal course, Cedar Creek (an excellent track considering it was a city public course) to hit a couple of buckets of balls.
+So, on a Saturday afternoon, Steve took us…3 Jews & a Gentile…Dave Pfau & Larry Holstein got dragged along… to our local municipal course, Cedar Creek (an excellent track considering it was a city public course) to hit a couple of buckets of balls.

 As I didn’t have any golf gloves, I wound up with 2 hands completely covered in blisters!
 This golf thing was not getting off on a good foot (?), mind you.

 Steve & I played the next day, around 2:00 in the afternoon or so.
-They paired us up with a husband & wife team visiting from Houston and lemme tell you, it was hot!
+They paired us up with a husband & wife team visiting from Houston and lemme tell you, it was hot as the real Hell!

 After all, this was San Antonio.

-The temperature soared well over 100° that day, it was miserable as hell out there, but I hit a few decent shots…and voilà!, I was hooked.
+The temperature soared well over 100° that day, it was miserable out there, but I hit a few decent shots…and voilà!, I was hooked.